pepitooo/crypto-currency-hard-wallet/README.md

 10. Destroy the usb stick
 11. Store the piece of metal on a safe and hidden place

+You can go in a fablab or hacker space to use CNC. but take care of curious eyes.

 ### Feel free to send me a picture of you wallet

-No I'm joking, never show your final product to someone
+No, I'm joking, never show your final product to someone but you can send me some coins for a drink.